rdsea/sys4bigml/tutorials/MLService-2022/README.md

 ```
 The client application will send a random image from `client/image` folder to the web server that you just start.

 ***Note***: modify the IP address before running.
-If there is problem with the network (web service i unable to reach) you can try to deploy the client in K8s also.
+If there is a problem with the network (web service is unable to reach) you can try to deploy the client in K8s, access the bash shell of the client deployment then run it with the similar command above.

 The terminal should return the prediction result as below: